-Green bean casserole is so reminiscent of days gone by, especially when it's made the old-fashioned way without the shortcuts (no canned condensed soups here).
-With mushrooms, cheese, white wine, shallots, pancetta, and fresh green beans, this recipe will convert haters of the traditional vegetable casserole to Team Green Bean.
+No other Thanksgiving dinner recipe is quite as iconic as homemade green bean casserole.
+It's reminiscent of days gone by—especially when it's made the old-fashioned way without shortcuts (no canned condensed soups here).
+Mushrooms, cheese, white wine, shallots, pancetta, and fresh green beans will convert haters of the traditional vegetable casserole to Team Green Bean.

 Get the recipe: Homemade Green Bean Casserole

-There's nothing like homemade bread, so why not give your family and friends get the best possible rolls this Thanksgiving.
+There's nothing like homemade bread, so why not give your family and friends the best possible rolls this Thanksgiving?
 Stick with the buttery yeast dough or try one of our favorite variations:

 Get the recipe: Overnight Refrigerator Rolls

-Sometimes simplicity is the key, which is the case with this roast turkey—the epitome of savory goodness.
-Yes, it's important to season and roast properly, but don't forget about the brine!
-Here's how to achieve the perfect Thanksgiving bird.
+Sometimes simplicity is the key, which is the case with this roast turkey: the epitome of savory goodness.
+Yes, it's important to season and roast properly—but don't forget about the brine!
+It'll help your turkey stay nice and moist even after a long roast in the oven.

-For extra style and flavor, serve your turkey with roasted fruits and vegetables.
-The extra color is quite the pretty touch!
+Tip: For extra style and flavor, serve your turkey with roasted fruits and vegetables.
+The added color makes this centerpiece pop even more!

 Get the recipe: Simple Roast Turkey

 This authentic stuffing recipe uses corn bread for a homemade recipe from start to finish.
-Celery, onion, sage, and other fall-flavored ingredients are mixed into this dressing.
+Celery, onion, sage, and other fall-flavor ingredients are mixed in.
+This easy dressing recipe would also work for a Southern Thanksgiving menu!

-Make-Ahead Tip: Bake the corn bread one day in advance, crumble it into pieces, and allow to air-dry overnight.
-This will ensure the bread will soak up the maximum amount of broth (and flavor).
+Make-ahead tip: Bake the corn bread one day in advance, crumble it into pieces, and allow to air-dry overnight.
+This ensures the bread will soak up the maximum amount of broth (and flavor).

 Get the recipe: Corn Bread Dressing

 There are so many good things going on in this Maple-Bourbon Mashed Sweet Potatoes recipe.
-For one, there's two kinds of potatoes: sweet potatoes and Yukon Gold potatoes.
+For one, there are two kinds of potatoes: sweet potatoes and Yukon gold potatoes.
 Stir in ingredients like bourbon, maple syrup, butter, and applesauce, and you've already got a winning recipe.
+Then top it all off with a no-fail trick: a sprinkle of bacon.
+These sweet potatoes are going to be the talk of this year's Thanksgiving menu (and for years to come).

 Get the recipe: Maple-Bourbon Mashed Sweet Potatoes